Skip to content

 enableCustomLog boolean No Whether to enable custom logs

-globalContext NSDictionary No Add custom log tags, refer to here for rules
+globalContext NSDictionary No Add custom log tags, refer to here for addition rules

-logCacheLimitCount number No Maximum local cache limit for log entries [1000,), larger logs mean higher disk cache pressure, default 5000
+logCacheLimitCount number No Maximum number of locally cached log entries [1000,), larger logs mean greater disk cache pressure, default 5000

 discardStrategy enum FTLogCacheDiscard No Set the log discard rule when reaching the limit.
 Default FTLogCacheDiscard.discard, discard discards appended data, discardOldest discards old data